visivo-io/github-dashboard/README.md

 # Visivo Github Dashboard

+# Example

+The [example](example) folder has a complete working example.
+It is deployed with `visivo dist` to Netlify to and is available [here](https://visivo-github-dashboard.netlify.app/).

 # Usage

 This dashboard uses a Fivetran Webhook to Warehouse pipeline.
 Fivetran has a great way to consume webhooks and store them in a database.